vonfalk/storm-javavis/doc/02-Storm/07-Language_server/02-Protocol.md

 * `(repl-eval result)`: Returns the output of an expression evaluated in the REPL as a string.
 Note: depending on the function executed, the result may arrive much later than what would be expected by an interactive application.
-Also note that some output might be written to standard output (e.g. print statements) as no automatic redirection is performed by default. `result` might be `nil` if the input was incomplete.
+Also note that some output might be written to standard output (e.g. print statements) as no automatic redirection is performed by default.
+* `(repl-eval nil error)`: Variant of above, indicating some kind of error.